hyperledger/indy-plenum/plenum/test/README.md

 node runs a monitoring module that computes the throughput of the f +1 protocol instances.

-If 2f +1 nodes observe that the ratio between the performance of the master instance and the best backup instance is lower than a given threshold, then the primary of the master instance is considered to be malicious,
+If n-f nodes observe that the
+ratio between the performance of the master instance and the best backup instance is lower than a given threshold, then the primary of the master instance is considered to be malicious,